Tomasz Makowski (librarian)

-On October 3, 2024 in Brisbane (Australia) he was elected Vice-Chair of the Conference of Directors of National Libraries (CDNL) by directors of national libraries from around the world.
+On October 3, 2024, in Brisbane, Australia, he was elected Vice-Chair of the Conference of Directors of National Libraries (CDNL) by directors of national libraries from around the world.
+On June 5, 2025, he was elected Chair of the CDNL.

-Makowski has been a member of the jury of the Kazimierz Moczarski Historical Award (since 2013) and the panel for the Jerzy Giedroyc “Rzeczpospolita” Award (since 2019).
+Makowski has been a member of the jury of the Kazimierz Moczarski Historical Award (since 2013) and the panel for the Jerzy Giedroyc "Rzeczpospolita" Award (since 2019).
 He also served as Deputy Chairman of the Organising Committee for the Year of Zbigniew Herbert celebrations.
 In 2005 he curated the first monographic exhibition about the Zamoyski Library.
 He was part of the Culture Pact Team at the Polish Prime Minister's Office (2011–2016).

 Since 2008 he has been a member of the Polish-Ukrainian Intergovernmental Commission and since 2014 a member of both the Polish-Lithuanian Expert Group for the Preservation of Cultural Heritage and the Polish-Belarusian Consultative Commission for the Preservation of Cultural Heritage.
-In 2009 he received the “In Recognition” medal of the Association of Polish Librarians and in 2008 the Gold Award of the Association of Polish Booksellers.
+In 2009 he received the "In Recognition" medal of the Association of Polish Librarians and in 2008 the Gold Award of the Association of Polish Booksellers.
 In 1999 he was awarded a scholarship by the Lanckoroński Foundation.
-In 2009 he received the “In Recognition” medal of the Association of Polish Librarians and in 2008 the Gold Award of the Association of Polish Booksellers.
+In 2009 he received the "In Recognition" medal of the Association of Polish Librarians and in 2008 the Gold Award of the Association of Polish Booksellers.

-Makowski is Editor-in-Chief of the journals “Polish Libraries” and “Rocznik Biblioteki Narodowej”.
-Since 2017 he has been a member of the Scientific Advisory Board of the journal “Library Review” and since 2013 on the Editorial Board of “Lietuvos mokslu akademijos Vrublevskiu biblioteka”.
-From 2014 to 2018 he sat on the Scientific Council of the “Almanach Warszawy”.
+Makowski is Editor-in-Chief of the journals "Polish Libraries" and "Rocznik Biblioteki Narodowej".
+Since 2017 he has been a member of the Scientific Advisory Board of the journal "Library Review" and since 2013 on the Editorial Board of "Lietuvos mokslu akademijos Vrublevskiu biblioteka".
+From 2014 to 2018 he sat on the Scientific Council of the "Almanach Warszawy".

 Makowski is the author of five books: